Celebrated (part twenty-one)

 A moment of nature stirring and a car roaring down the highway.

-“Um…well.
-It’s kind of a Scheherazade-in-reverse situation.
-I wanted to say something, and I didn’t.
+“Uh…well.
+Can I say…it’s kind of a Scheherazade-in-reverse.
+I wanted to tell you, and I didn’t.
 I couldn’t bring myself to it, so I let you tell me your stories instead.
 Because no one else seems alive anymore… Sorry.
 I thought if I owed the truth to anyone, it was Madeline.
-She had faith, and it seems like depredation to exploit someone’s faith in you.
-And if it couldn’t be Madeline, than maybe… I don’t know.
+She had faith, and it feels like depredation to exploit someone’s faith in you.
+And if it couldn’t be Madeline, then maybe… I don’t know.
 I guess I allowed for something a little miraculous.
 You would somehow know, and I could ask you to forgive me.
 And I’d feel better.
 And if I got a little boost, I could do the right thing.
 But it’s harder to do the right thing than you think.
 First you have to find someone who remembers you and still gives a damn.”

 (2019, Stephanie Foster)